suderoy/PREREQ-IAAI-19/README.md

-## This is code for the paper "Inferring Concept Prerequisite Relations from Online Educational Resources", Sudeshna Roy, Meghana Madhyastha, Sheril Lawrence, Vaibhav Rajan.
+## This is the source code for the paper "Inferring Concept Prerequisite Relations from Online Educational Resources", Sudeshna Roy, Meghana Madhyastha, Sheril Lawrence, Vaibhav Rajan.
 IAAI-19 (with AAAI' 19).
 If you use this code cite this paper.

 ### First run the pairwise Link LDA to learn the /beta matrix.
 This code is modfied from original LDA code.